osgamearchive/scorched3d/scorched/data/globalmods/apoc/readme.txt

         - Added second wave of projectiles to Apocalypse & Dmsday Device
         - Added some extra aimed projectiles to Strangelove after ground collision like it used to be pre v3.0
         - Added a small sound for hornets when they sting to replace the flare sound.
-        - Added puff of smoke to Instamountain
         - Added descriptions to the damaging building accessories
         - Increased damage from lasers some
         - Increased accuracy of Sandhogs slightly (they are still less powerful than official ones tho)
         - New projectile model for MOAB by Bobirov
-        - Made Gas Stations a little bit more damaging all around
         - Slightly increased power of Small Meteor explosion (5 percent)
         - Reduced interval between drops and reduced strength a tad in Hell Storm
         - Reduced max physical damage of EMP's from 50 to 25 (shield damage went up from 75 to 100)